observIQ/bindplane-agent/receiver/m365receiver/documentation.md

 | ---- | ----------- | ---------- | ----------------------- | --------- |
 | {meetings} | Sum | Int | Cumulative | false |

-### m365.teams.message.team.count
+### m365.teams.messages.private.count

-The number of MS Teams team-messages sent by users in the organization in the last 7 days.
+The number of MS Teams private-messages sent by users in the organization in the last 7 days.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |
 | {messages} | Sum | Int | Cumulative | false |

-### m365.teams.messages.private.count
+### m365.teams.messages.team.count

-The number of MS Teams private-messages sent by users in the organization in the last 7 days.
+The number of MS Teams team-messages sent by users in the organization in the last 7 days.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |